Dave-Mal/SimplePlanner/README.md

 Data passed back to Python via POST commands is then processed in Python and the database is updated via SQL.

-The layout of the database is described below|:
+The layout of the database is described below:

 |Table|Use|
 |:---|:---|